Ian2327/Programming-Paradigms-Project/CONTRIBUTIONS.md

     *Made it have a link to the create account page
   * Feature 1.3: Added logout feature, removing logged in user from session
   * Home page: Created template for home page with links to login, listing products, and searching for products
-  * Feature 3.1: implemented a grid layout of all the listings
+  * Feature 3.1: implemented a grid layout of all the listings limited to 20 listings per page using Paginator.
+Added left/right arrows as well as skip to last/first page buttons
-  * Feature 3.2: enabled the searched bar on the home page using Django query filter and icontains in the title
+  * Feature 3.2: enabled the searched bar on the home page using Django query filter and icontains in the title or description.
+Search bar is also added to the browsinga dn search results pages.

 * **[Jack Blake](https://github.com/halftimejack)**